Rainyan/nt-festive-decorations/nt-christmas-decorations-v01/readme.md

 * Add all of the "materials" and "models" file paths to your server.
 If you're using fastdl, be sure to include the files in those folders there, as well.
     * They can be .bz2'd on fastdl, but only as individual files (no multiple assets inside the same archive file).

+* Add the "festive_halloween.cfg" file to the server's `addons/sourcemod/configs` path.
+If you wish to edit it to include more pre-placed decorations, see the usage details below.

 ### Usage

 #### Player commands